-The Beaver Colony is run by an enthusiastic bunch of leaders headed up by Ginger Beaver.
-All leaders are named after colours and the rest of the team are Gold, Green and Bronze.
-Our Beaver colony is run by Julie and Nikki AKA Ginger Beaver and Gold Beaver.
+The Beaver Colony is run by an enthusiastic bunch of leaders headed up by Green Beaver.
+All leaders are named after colours and the other member of the team is Ginger Beaver.
+Our Beaver colony is run by Ben and Julie AKA Green Beaver and Ginger Beaver.

 Beaver Scouts are our youngest members.
 They usually meet weekly to take part in a wide range of activities including games, crafts, singing, visits and good turns, along with plenty of outdoor activities.

 They will also have the opportunity to take part in the fun and excitement of camps and sleepovers.
 It may be the first time they spend a night away from home so it’s a real adventure for them.

 We meet 18:30 – 19:30 on each Monday during school term.
 We are based at the scout hut, East View, Worting.
 We attend District events (a collection of all colonies) which include Swimming gala, St George’s day parade, outings & Carol Service.
 Uniform is worn at all meetings unless instructed.
 The meetings are mainly structured around enjoying making friends, playing games, going on visits, helping others and badge work, but it is mainly fun based.
 They usually meet together once a week in a Beaver Scout Colony.
 We also attend a family camp once a year to give the beaver a taste of Scouting in the rest of the Group.